 Reproduce ResNet-50 on ImageNet-1K

-The training process in the original paper of Resnet-50:
+The training process in the original paper of Resnet-50 (post-activation):

 The first time I tried to train ResNet-50 on ImageNet-1K, every time at epoch 4, the loss became NaN.
 After applying Kaiming normalization, the loss became NaN as epoch 1.
 It’s better because I saved lots of time to get the NaN results.
 Then, I set a gradient max norm of 2 to avoid this issue.
-However, the final accuracy on validation dataset is 74.5%, which is a bit lower than around 76%.
-It might be because of the max norm of 2, which might be a bit aggressive to contrain gradients.
+However, the final accuracy on validation dataset is 74.5%, which is just a bit lower than around 75.3%.
+But, my implementation is pre-activation version.

 Using stabilizers like learning rate warm-up or gradient clipping (max norm) to fix NaN losses does not inherently mean it’s no longer a reproduction.
 The purpose should not be a strict bit-to-bit identical runs, but to achieve equivalent results.
 The original paper focused on the architecture, and it didn’t report any details about training process debugging.
 Furthermore, today’s hardwares are different, and every time the randomness is also impossbly identical.
 We should focus on results and high-level process.
 Fixing NaN is more like “debugging your environments”, not altering the model’s learning capability.